aws-samples/serverless-patterns/apigw-http-api-lambda-bedrock-dynamodb-vector-search-cdk/README.md

 5. Note the `ApiEndpoint`, `TableName`, `VectorIndexName`, and `VectorSearchFunctionName` stack outputs.

 The custom resource completes only after the vector index reports `ACTIVE` and `Backfilling` is false.
 It checks every 10 seconds and times out after 13 minutes.
 This bounded wait is intended for the new, empty table created by this pattern.

+### Optional CI/CD deployment pipeline

+For automated deployments, use short-lived credentials from your CI/CD provider's OpenID Connect integration instead of storing AWS access keys.
+Configure the deployment role and Region outside the repository, then run these stages:

+1. Check out the repository and configure Node.js 22.
+2. Install dependencies with `npm install`.
+3. Run `npm run build`, `npm test`, and `npm run synth` as validation gates.
+4. Assume the deployment role through OpenID Connect.
+5. Run `npx cdk deploy --require-approval never` only after the validation stages pass.

+Scope the deployment role to the CDK bootstrap resources and permissions required by this stack.
+Protect the deployment environment with branch rules and approvals appropriate to your organization.
+Do not commit account IDs, role ARNs, profiles, access keys, CDK output files, or API endpoints.

 ## Testing